A storm’s been brewin’.

 A positive path forward is pretty simple: healthy societies exist when power is distributed amongst the many—not concentrated between a few.
 True power is derived from controlling capital goods—the materials, machines, and buildings required to make stuff to sell.
-Technology, particularly automation and robotics, is democratizing the ability to manufacture and making it accessible to more people, without the need for amassing capital which has traditionally been a barrier of entry to entering industry.
-The window of opportunity to decentralize industry is right now, when few have yet to take advantage of these state-of-the-art technologies.
+Technology, particularly automation and robotics, is democratizing the means of production and making manufacturing accessible to more people, without the need for amassing capital which has traditionally been a barrier of entry to entering industry.
+The window of opportunity to distribute the means of production is right now, when few have yet to take advantage of these state-of-the-art technologies.

 To put it simply: whoever controls the robots, controls the money.
 That’s where we come in.

 GFC develops industry tools for small businesses and manufactures consumer products that empower people—both for the purpose of supplying and stoking the resistance.

 We make truck campers that help people connect with themselves, with each other, and with their environment—but we also care abouthow those campers are made.
 So we develop the automated systems required to make them, and manufacture everything in-house in Belgrade, Montana.